mtsknn/mtsknn.fi/README.md

 you can also run `git submodule update --init` &ndash;
 the blog posts that I have written are in a separate, private Git repo.
-It's private so that I can store draft and scheduled posts there (and fix embarrassing typos and mistakes without anyone having to know about them afterwards).
+It's private so that I can store drafts and scheduled posts there (and fix embarrassing typos and mistakes without anyone having to know about them afterwards).